Characters of the Mortal Kombat series: Kai

-Kai is a Shaolin Monk and member of the White Lotus Society.
-He debuts in Mortal Kombat 4 as one of the warriors defending Earthrealm from Shinnok.
+Kai is a Shaolin Monk and member of the White Lotus Society who is one of the chosen warriors defending Earthrealm from Shinnok.
 Afterwards, he goes on quest for self-enlightenment, although he returns in Armageddon.

 According to Ed Boon, Kai was developed as an "African American character who was very nimble like Liu Kang" with vertical fireball projectiles.
 He was also the first character to perform a handstand during gameplay, which was intended to be his main fighting style in Armageddon, but Boon stated this was prevented by time limitations.

 Kai came in at 47th on UGO's 2012 list of the top 50 Mortal Kombat characters.
 Robert Naytor of Hardcore Gaming 101 said, "With all his projectile moves, he's basically the black Liu Kang".

 Meat

 Meat was originally a skin created by art director Tony Goskie that would depict each fighter in Mortal Kombat 4 as a bloodied corpse.
 After being established as a canonical character in Deception's Konquest mode, he received a backstory and unique special moves in Armageddon.
 His Armageddon ending reveals that he is an experiment created by Shang Tsung who escaped the sorcerer's clutches before he could be completed.
 Prima Games' strategy guide for Armageddon also states that Meat assists Shinnok, although this relationship is not established in the game.

 Meat placed 49th in UGO's 2012 listing of the top fifty MK characters, noting that he became a fan favorite for his "ridiculously gruesome moves".
 Conversely, ScrewAttack ranked Meat fourth in its 2011 ranking of the series' ten worst characters for being "a generic [character] model" without flesh.
 Ryan Aston of Topless Robot placed Meat second in his selection of eight characters "that are goofy even by Mortal Kombat standards," calling him "a gory riff" on Soulcalibur character Charade and his storyline "a truly flimsy excuse for his existence".